Chellberg Farm: Swedish Community

 Swedish immigrants located in Baillytown, in Porter County, Indiana, for several reasons, one being that there were new jobs available, another because like most immigrants, they sought out others like themselves.
 Baillytown's proximity to Chicago connected it to the larger paths of Swedish immigration from the 1840s to the 1920s.
 The railroad came to the region in the 1850s and it provided for settlement and the transport of lumber from the lakeshore.
-A local story has it that an earlier Swedish immigrant, Jonas Asp, aided Joel Wicker in recruiting Swedes, including the Kjellberg family to work his lands.
+A local story has it that an earlier Swedish immigrant, Jonas Asp, aided Joel H. Wicker in recruiting Swedes, including the Kjellberg family to work his lands.
 These settlers then encouraged friends and families to join them.
 The immigrants provided the necessary labor force for developing farmland, railroads, and industry in the area.
 The close-knit Swedish-American community emphasized their cultural heritage, teaching their children Swedish, establishing Swedish churches, and participating in social events where Swedish traditions were observed.